The perfect quick and easy keto dinner recipe, herbed chicken and mushrooms. So tender and juicy and ready in just over 30 minutes.

 For this low carb chicken recipe, I decided to go with bone-in, skin-on chicken thighs.
 I chose thighs over breasts for a few different reasons.
 Chicken thighs are higher in fat than breasts, making them even more keto friendly.
 They are less expensive and they cook very quickly.
 But perhaps my favorite reason is because you just can’t beat that super crispy, perfectly seasoned chicken skin.
 Mmmmmm.
 My mouth is watering just thinking about it.

 Another reason that I love chicken thighs is that they are great for quick and easy meal prep recipes.
 I’ve said it before and I will say it again, meal prep and meal planning has been a huge part of my success in losing weight with a low carb lifestyle.
 Having something healthy to grab at a moments notice keeps me from reaching for the wrong types of foods.
-As I mentioned before in my Keto Taco Breakfast Skillet recipe, I recently partnered with Atkins to help spread the message about the importance of meal prep.

 Here are my top 5 tips for quick and easy low carb meal prep: